 Statuses in Latin with translation.
 Quotes in Latin with translation

-Latin or Latin is a unique, one of the most ancient written languages.
-Classical Latin refers to the literary language that reached its greatest expressiveness and syntactic harmony in the works of Cicero, Caesar, Virgil, Horace and Ovid.
+The Latin language or Latin is a unique, one of the most ancient written languages.
+Classical Latin refers to the literary language that achieved its greatest expressiveness and syntactic harmony in the works of Cicero, Caesar, Virgil, Horace and Ovid.
 Along with ancient Greek, Latin has long served as a source for the formation of international socio-political and scientific terminology.
 Aphorisms, catchphrases and quotes in Latin about love are a rich source of inspiration among tattoo lovers.

 Magna res est amor.